luckasRanarison/tailwind-tools.nvim/README.md

 ## Features

-The plugin works with all languages inheriting from html, css and tsx treesitter grammars (php, astro, vue, svelte, [...](./lua/tailwind-tools/filetypes.lua)) and Lua patterns can also be used as a fallback.
+The plugin works with all languages inheriting from html, css and tsx treesitter grammars (php, astro, vue, svelte, [...](./lua/tailwind-tools/filetypes.lua)).
+Lua patterns can also be used as a fallback.

 It currently provides the following features: